 Finally, what about the noise level?
 Does there seem to be a party happening at odd hours of the night?
 Is it a place of constant hooning tearing up the road?
 Because who wants to be woken up by all that commotion?
 Or worse, your home getting damaged when a party gets out of control?

 Once you have found your preferred suburb or a cluster of suburbs, now is the time to check out the house or apartment in question.

 If you are fortunate to check out the place at sunset, check for lighting outside the home.
 Any dark nooks and crannies become the perfect hiding spot for anyone wanting to sneak around.
+So these places should have some lighting or some other way to avoid them being hiding spots.
 Ideally, you'll want to see motion-activated lights in these key areas: front door and driveway.

 For those looking at an apartment, you will want to feel safe in all of its common areas.
 Find out where the light switches are and how well they illuminate those areas too.
 For outdoor areas, such as the entrances to the complex, the use of motion-activated lights or regular lights that are turned on as the night begins.

 Check how well the property has been maintained.
 From the condition of the door and the door furniture (such as the door handle and door lock) to cracked windows and leaky taps.
 This can give you a fairly good impression of how attentive your landlord is.
 Will it be something that can be easily fixed?
 Or will you be having to wait for weeks before it gets seen to?
 If you're looking at an apartment complex, what is the state of the fence?
 Is the garden well maintained?

 Another tip for those looking at apartment complexes is to look at its main entry points.
 Does it have a gated entrance?
 Or is it a clear space?
 If it’s gated, is it accessible via a fob key or a unique pin?
 Step it up a notch and check for any surveillance cameras, intercom and any access lifts (if applicable).